Tue, 01/30/2018 - 16:50

 Step 2: Docker Disk Type

 Next, go to Disk settings.
 Be sure the "Disk image location" value ends with the file type "Docker.raw".
 The new raw filesystem ensures you are using the latest image format for performance.
-If you don't see this or instead see something like "qcow2", check out this article.
-You shouldn't need the experimental version of Docker anymore, as the most recent version of stable comes with raw image capability.
+If you don't see this or instead see something like "qcow2", edit the

 Next, set the Overlay2 Filesystem in Daemon > Advanced.
 Basically, you want to add a property of